Homer Simpson was right: donuts can do just about anything. When coupled with hard work and a little ingenuity, that is.

 In honor of the past “eight crazy nights,” here are the top eight things I learned (and re-learned) over the campaign’s three-year run:

+(1) My Wife has been incredibly supportive.
+In fact, the level of her involvement in this campaign truly surprised me.
 She could have easily sat this one out.
 I would have understood entirely.
 But she realized that it was important to me, so it instantly became important to her as well.
 From purchasing the requisite donuts for me on the weekends to talking up the campaign on and off Facebook to cheering me on (literally) when the going got tough, my wife’s participation was the “secret sauce” for this extraordinary success.

 (2) Everyone loves a spectacle.
 P.T.
 Barnum was on to something.
 Whether remarkable, terrifying or repulsive, a spectacle draws you in.
 “Dough for Donuts” worked because it was a true spectacle.
 Unusual, entertaining, and a little gross, it caught and held the attention of hundreds of people for a full 31 days, year after year after year – no easy task.
 In fact, complete strangers felt compelled to join the campaign because they “just had to get in on the fun.”